Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 type | :YOUR_GAME_TYPE | The uuid of the game type you provided. actions | [] | A list containing the actions ({'action_id:', 'name':}) for the game. targets | [] | A nested, recursive list containing the targets you listed. (target id, symbol, display name and _sub_ targets).
-Please look at the example on the right. game_state | [] | A list of objects surving the purpose of displaying game state.
+Please look at the example on the right. game_state | [] | A list of objects serving the purpose of displaying game state.
 Sorted according to a game_type specific action priority list.
 E.g for game_type _football_ the list looks as follows: ['goal', 'red-card', 'yellow-card', 'corner-kick', 'offside', 'foul', 'shot'].
 Counts for all other actions, not specified in priority list (e.g throw-ins), come at the end in random order. past_events | [] | A list containing all the events that happened in the game so far.
 Sorted by happened_at, newest (youngest) on top of the list. open_at | request receival time | The open game time in epoch millis. live_start_at | request receival time | The real life game start time in epoch millis (only informative).